mui/mui-x/docs/data/advanced-components/overview.md

 ### Stack Overflow

-For crowdsourced answers from expert MUI developers in our community.
+Visit Stack Overflow to ask questions and read crowdsourced answers from expert developers in the MUI community, as well as MUI maintainers.
-StackOverflow is also visited from time to time by the maintainers of MUI.

 [Post a question about MUI X](https://stackoverflow.com/questions/tagged/mui) on Stack Overflow.